rhagy82/BackBoard-Project/README.md

 ### On time or Not?
 We are on time to finish we might even be able to finish early

+### Milestones
+We printed our ultrasonic sensor holder and we are ready to finish our backboard.

+### Parts used
+we 3d printed our holder but we also use an arduino and an ultrasonic sensor and a mini hoop

 ### Link For onshape Document